[Warrior Level 1!]

 The Gnoll made no reply.
 She reached for her paw, and twisted something.
 A ring on her furry fingers.
 Ryoka felt something shift.

 The smell in the alleyway changed.
 Gone was the smell of Regrika Blackpaw.
 And gone was the shape of her.
 Another being stepped into place as the form of the Gnoll adventurer vanished.
 A woman made of bone, a knight of ivory, turned.
-A perfect, carved face of white bone stared down at Ryoka, and two burning yellow eyes gazed down at her.
+A perfect, carved face of white bone stared down at Ryoka, and two burning green eyes gazed down at her.
 An undead’s eyes.

 Venitra reached out as Ryoka turned to run.
 She caught the Human girl by the throat and lifted her up.